ezrosent/frawk/info/performance.md

 numbers are reported for TREE_GRM_ESTN.

-As can be seen below, frawk performed this task more quickly than any of the other benchmark programs, though the race is pretty with xsv on the Linux desktop using a single core and CSV format.
+As can be seen below, frawk performed this task more quickly than any of the other benchmark programs, though the race is pretty close with xsv on the Linux desktop using a single core and CSV format.

 **MacOS**